njwmerv/htn-be-chal/README.md

     - Returns a JSON of skills of users and their frequency in the database
   Endpoint: GET /skills/?min_frequency=INT&max_frequency=INT
     - Returns a JSON of skills of users and their frequency, but only for skills whose frequency are within the bounds set
+  Endpoint: GET /events/
+    - Returns a JSON of events attended w/ number of total attendees and average rating (if possible)
+  Endpoint: GET /events/?min_frequency=INT&max_frequency=INT&min_rating=INT&max_rating=INT
+    - Returns a JSON of events attended with the constraints given
 ```
 Extra Notes:
-1. When getting user data, the categories are sorted alphabetically, instead of the order given in the code.
-2. If I were to implement some functionality for events, I would handle it very similarly to skills:
-- A whole separate table for events attended, with columns: hacker_id | event | rating (optional)
-- hacker_id would be a foreign key to link it to the other tables.
+1. Right now, events are treated the same as skills, but I would hope to make a few changes, if I have the time.
-- For a hacker to register to an event, they could scan a QR code that redirects them to a url, like /event/(EVENT_NAME),
+> Instead of making some PUT + JSON request, hackers could scan a QR code, which redirects them to a url like: /events/<EVENT_NAME>
-  which would trigger the event being added to hacker_events with their hacker_id
+    which allows adds a new row to hacker_events, with their hacker_id
-- There can also be another endpoint that allows users to rate how much they enjoyed the event.
+> This page would also have the option of adding a rating